 - Each eye is surrounded by three eyelids, two of which have eyelashes while the most inner one does not have any lashes.

-- Just upright the eyes, they have thick and shaggy eyebrows, which protect their eyes from the intense sunlight in the desert.
+- Just above the eyes, they have thick and shaggy eyebrows, which protect their eyes from the intense sunlight in the desert.

 Why Do Camels Have Long Eyelashes – Camel Eyelashes